futurice/spiceprogram/_includes/oss-sponsorship.md

    _awesoming the world_

 Open Source is one approach to that, but there are certainly others!
 Our people are already participating in comparable activities, such as [code schools for kids](http://futurice.com/blog/introducing-children-to-the-joy-of-programming) and other voluntary work.

+Learning while doing good should be an integral part of our company culture.
+Limiting it to Open Source is suboptimization.
+We want to generalise, zoom out, identify the patterns and establish the relevant laws governing the intrinsic motivation in our environment.
+This will lead, amongst other good things, to increased Open Source activity.

+That's right, we want to _grothendieck_ this shit up.

 If the results from this pilot are promising, the sponsorship should definitely be extended to cover other activities.
 For instance, we are currently reviewing the [OpenIDEO platform](https://openideo.com/) to decide whether their challenges should be included.